natnafu/knob_frames/test/led_simulator/README.md

 ### Serial LED Visualizer

 The serial LED visualizer reads LED data directly from the Arduino over a serial connection and displays it in real-time.
-The script is executable and can be run directly from the terminal:
+The script is executable and can be run directly from the terminal.
+Note that while it processes data for all LED strips, it only displays the first strip for clarity:

 ```bash
 # Run with Python